Krisiun: History

-Krisiun was formed in 1990, by three brothers, vocalist/bassist Alex Camargo, guitarist Moyses Kolesne and drummer Max Kolesne.
-Camargo originally billed himself as Alex Kolesne, but since 1995 he has used his mother's maiden name as his stage name.
-They have toured extensively through North America, South America and Europe (recording their first official DVD while in Poland).
+Krisiun was formed in 1990 by sibling trio of vocalist/bassist Alex Camargo, guitarist Moyses Kolesne, and drummer Max Kolesne.
+Camargo billed himself as Alex Kolesne but has used his mother's maiden name as his stage name since 1995.
+They have toured North America, South America and Europe, recording their first official DVD in Poland.

-The band is heavily influenced by the debut albums of Sodom, Kreator, Morbid Angel and Slayer.
-Their violent lyrics and very fast musical tempo make them one of the most eminent "extreme death metal" bands in the world.
+The band is influenced by the debut albums of Sodom, Kreator, Morbid Angel and Slayer.
+Their violent lyrics and fast musical tempo make them an eminent extreme death metal band.

 They released three demos before moving to São Paulo in 1995.
-People there had already started to notice the budding talent of the band.
-Shortly after the move, their second guitarist Altemir Souza left the band and returned to Porto Alegre (where he died in a motorbike accident in 2002).
+Shortly after the move, second guitarist Altemir Souza left the band and returned to Porto Alegre, where he died in a motorbike accident in 2002.

-The Unmerciful Order EP (their only "major" recording featuring a second guitarist, namely Mauricio Nogueira of Torture Squad) established the band as a cult act, and that status was further confirmed by the release of their debut album Black Force Domain (now as a trio) in 1995.
-The following albums continued to improve their brutal and uncompromising approach to death metal.
+The Unmerciful Order EP, their only "major" recording featuring a second guitarist, Mauricio Nogueira of Torture Squad, established the band as a cult act, a status confirmed by the release of their debut album, Black Force Domain, in 1995.
+The following albums improved their approach to death metal.

 In February–March 2007, the band toured North America with Unleashed, Belphegor and Hatesphere.
-The band spent May and June 2007 on the road through Europe alongside Immolation and Grave.
-Early September 2007 saw them hitting the road again touring Northern Europe.
-And the last two weeks of September were spent in Russia on the Flaming Arts Festival tour.
-October 2007 saw Krisiun touring Poland and the Balkans extensively with Vader, Incantation and Rotting Christ.
+The band spent May and June 2007 in Europe with Immolation and Grave.
+They toured Northern Europe in September 2007.
+The last two weeks of September were spent in Russia on the Flaming Arts Festival tour.
+Krisiun toured Poland and the Balkans in October 2007, with Vader, Incantation and Rotting Christ.

-In April–May 2008, the band recorded their latest in Stage One Studios in the city of Borgentreich, Germany.
-It was produced by Andy Classen who had worked with the Brazilians on the album Conquerors of Armageddon and AssassiNation.
+In April–May 2008, the band recorded an album in Stage One Studios in Borgentreich, Germany.
+It was produced by Andy Classen, who had worked with the Brazilians on the album Conquerors of Armageddon and AssassiNation.

-The new album was given the name Southern Storm and the launch in Europe was 21 July 2008 via Century Media Records.
-The disc brought 12 new tracks and a version of "Refuse/Resist", the Sepultura classic from the Chaos A.D. album.
+The new album was titled Southern Storm and released in Europe on 21 July 2008 via Century Media Records.
+The 12-track disc included a cover of "Refuse/Resist" by Sepultura from the Chaos A.D. album.

-In 2009 they toured Europe with Nile and in 2010 they toured the U.S. with Nile and Immolation.
+In 2009, they toured Europe with Nile, and in 2010, they toured the U.S. with Nile and Immolation.

 In September–October 2015, they were part of The Devastation on the Nation tour in North America.
 They co-headlined the tour Origin.
 With Aeon, Alterbeast, Soreption and Ingested as support.